 (ii) The licensee shall review the findings and take any additional corrective actions necessary to preclude repetition of the condition, including reassessment of the deficient areas where indicated.

-(C) The licensee shall make, maintain, and retain the documentation of the review required under subparagraph (B) of this paragraph for inspection by the agency in accordance with subsection (mm) of this section.
+(C) The licensee shall make, maintain, and retain the documentation of the review required under subparagraph (B) of this paragraph for inspection by the department in accordance with subsection (mm) of this section.

 (17) Reporting of events.

 (A) The licensee shall immediately notify the LLEA after determining that an unauthorized entry resulted in an actual or attempted theft, sabotage, or diversion of a category 1 or category 2 quantity of radioactive material.
-As soon as possible after initiating a response, but not at the expense of causing delay or interfering with the LLEA response to the event, the licensee shall notify the agency at (512) 458-7460.
-In no case shall the notification to the agency be later than 4 hours after the discovery of any attempted or actual theft, sabotage, or diversion.
+As soon as possible after initiating a response, but not at the expense of causing delay or interfering with the LLEA response to the event, the licensee shall notify the department at (512) 458-7460.
+In no case shall the notification to the department be later than four hours after the discovery of any attempted or actual theft, sabotage, or diversion.

 (B) The licensee shall assess any suspicious activity related to possible theft, sabotage, or diversion of category 1 or category 2 quantities of radioactive material and notify the LLEA as appropriate.
-As soon as possible but not later than 4 hours after notifying the LLEA, the licensee shall notify the agency at (512) 458-7460.
+As soon as possible but not later than 4 hours after notifying the LLEA, the licensee shall notify the department at (512) 458-7460.

-(C) Each initial telephonic notification required by subparagraphs (A) and (B) of this paragraph must be followed within a period of 30 days by a written report submitted to the agency.
-The report must include sufficient information for agency analysis and evaluation, including identification of any necessary corrective actions to prevent future instances.
+(C) Each initial telephonic notification required by subparagraphs (A) and (B) of this paragraph must be followed within a period of 30 days by a written report submitted to the department .
+The report must include sufficient information for department analysis and evaluation, including identification of any necessary corrective actions to prevent future instances.

 (18) Additional requirements for transfer of category 1 and category 2 quantities of radioactive material.
-A licensee transferring a category 1 or category 2 quantity of radioactive material to a licensee of the agency, the NRC, or any agreement state shall meet the license verification requirements listed below instead of those listed in subsection (cc)(4) of this section.
+A licensee transferring a category 1 or category 2 quantity of radioactive material to a licensee of the department , the NRC, or any agreement state shall meet the license verification requirements listed below instead of those listed in subsection (cc)(4) of this section.

-(A) Any licensee transferring category 1 quantities of radioactive material to a licensee of the agency, the NRC, or any agreement state, prior to conducting such transfer, shall verify with the NRC's license verification system or the license issuing authority that the transferee's license authorizes the receipt of the type, form, and quantity of radioactive material to be transferred and that the licensee is authorized to receive radioactive material at the location requested for delivery.
+(A) Any licensee transferring category 1 quantities of radioactive material to a licensee of the department , the NRC, or any agreement state, before conducting such transfer, shall verify with the NRC's license verification system or the license issuing authority that the transferee's license authorizes the receipt of the type, form, and quantity of radioactive material to be transferred and that the licensee is authorized to receive radioactive material at the location requested for delivery.
 If the verification is conducted by contacting the license issuing authority, the transferor shall document the verification.
 For transfers within the same organization, the licensee does not need to verify the transfer.

-(B) Any licensee transferring category 2 quantities of radioactive material to a licensee of the agency, the NRC, or any agreement state, prior to conducting such transfer, shall verify with the NRC's license verification system or the license issuing authority that the transferee's license authorizes the receipt of the type, form, and quantity of radioactive material to be transferred.
+(B) Any licensee transferring category 2 quantities of radioactive material to a licensee of the department , the NRC, or any agreement state, before conducting such transfer, shall verify with the NRC's license verification system or the license issuing authority that the transferee's license authorizes the receipt of the type, form, and quantity of radioactive material to be transferred.
 If the verification is conducted by contacting the license issuing authority, the transferor shall document the verification.
 For transfers within the same organization, the licensee does not need to verify the transfer.

 (C) In an emergency where the licensee cannot reach the license issuing authority and the license verification system is nonfunctional, the licensee may accept a written certification by the transferee that it is authorized by license to receive the type, form, and quantity of radioactive material to be transferred.